hbctraining/Training-modules/new_basic_shell/Lesson1_Acesssingtheshell.md

 which is the full path for your home directory.
 This tells you that you are in a directory called `marypiper`, which sits inside a directory called `Users` which sits inside the very top directory in the hierarchy, the *root directory*.
 So, to summarize: `marypiper` is a directory in `Users` which is a directory in `/`.

-Now enter the following command:
+Now enter the following command **but replacing `/Users/marypiper/` with your own full path information**:

 ```bash
 $ cd /Users/marypiper/unix_lesson/raw_fastq/